ElinaBoman/rps2/README.md

 - Vecteezy: scissors.png
 <https://www.hiclipart.com/free-transparent-background-png-clipart-zkhym>

+#### Picture photoshop
+- Pixlr was used to set spock.png to black and white

 #### FavIcon
 - Font Awsome: The favicon of a little house in the upper left corner has been borrowed from from the site Font Awesome